-As an option the tandem suspension may be specified with a rear steering axle.
-If used correctly steering axles can considerably reduce tyre wear, improve the manoeuvrability and significantly reduce the forces seen on the chassis and wheels.
-The steering axle is operated hydraulically by one of the hydraulic spool valves of the tractor.
+As an option the tandem bogie may be specified with a rear steering axle.
+Steering axles have a suspended traverse with two spindles that can swivel about a kingpin.
+This can considerably reduce tyre wear, improve the manoeuvrability and significantly reduce the forces seen on the chassis and wheels if used correctly.